pairshaped/curlingio-docs/docs/club-management/leagues.md

 If it's a team registration (does not require a profile) then this should be the number of teams that can register for it.

+### Maximum Teams

+If you're running a team-based event like a bonspiel or competition, you can use the **Maximum Teams** setting to limit the number of unique teams that can register, separate from the total number of individual registrations.

+This is particularly useful when you want to limit team participation (e.g., a bonspiel with 8 team slots) while still allowing each team to register multiple curlers.

+**How it works with Spots Available:**

+The two limits work independently:
+- **Spots Available** controls the total number of individual registrations
+- **Maximum Teams** controls the number of unique teams

+**Example:** An event with 20 spots available and a maximum of 4 teams means you can have up to 4 different teams register, with a total of 20 people across all teams (an average of 5 people per team).

+**Requirements:**

+To use Maximum Teams, you must configure either **Team Name** or **Skip Name** as a **required** field (not just optional).
+This is how the system identifies which registrations belong to the same team.

+**What registrants see:**

+For individual registrations (requires a profile), registrants will see a dropdown that includes:
+- Teams that have been pre-created for the event (if any)
+- Unique team names from existing registrations

+For example, if you've pre-created "Team A" and "Team B", and someone has registered with "Team C", the dropdown will show all three options.

+The dropdown normally includes an "Other..." option that allows registrants to create a new team.

+The Maximum Teams setting controls when new teams can be created:
+- If Maximum Teams is **not set** or **not yet reached**: The "Other..." option is available and registrants can create new teams
+- Once the team limit **is reached**: The "Other..." option disappears and registrants must select from existing teams only
+- Admin users can always bypass the team limit and create new teams if needed

+Leave this field blank if you don't need to limit the number of teams.

 ### Waitlist enabled

 Check this box if you want members to be able to add their name to a waitlist when there are no longer spots available.